 She’s the kind of woman who, back in the days of our corporate years, would take her brown-bag lunch outside and sit with homeless people as she shared, eating only a little herself.
 And she’d talk to the homeless, really talk to them.
-She wanted to know whether they chose the life that they lived, or was it the dim remainder of a once more “normal” life?
+She wanted to know whether they chose the life that they lived, or was it the dim reminder of a once more “normal” life?
 She truly is an amazing woman.

-She convinced me on a couple of occasions to have lunch with her and her homeless friends, and of course I’d go.
+She convinced me on a couple of occasions to have lunch with her and her homeless friends, and of course, I’d go.
 But I went for different reasons.
 I went strictly out of guilt, and I knew that.
 I wasn’t sharing a turkey and provolone on wheat with Goo-Roo (that was really his name.
 “Goo” for short) because I chose to.
 I shared my sandwich with Goo because I knew I’d disappoint my friend if I did what I really wanted to do, which was to soak the bench with Clorox, dip the sandwich and bag in Clorox, throw them both at the man, spraying him with Clorox, and run screaming for the police.
 I followed my friend’s lead because, somewhere down deep where my heart lives, I knew that she was an example, for me and for so many others.
 She did not fear the lost or forgotten people of the street.
 She wanted to get to know them.

 As soon as I got into my slinky low sportscar (I hadn’t had my knee surgeries yet, mind you) I plugged the address she’d given me into the car’s GPS system.
 Looked like I’d be backtracking into Gwinnett, but on the ‘less traveled’ side of the road, over in Buford (the Buford of 25 or so years ago).
 I hoped this was really important to her.

 When my car politely reminded me in that computer/Betty Crocker sweet voice of hers that I had reached my destination, I looked at the sign and thought, “No. This can’t be right.”
-Sure enough though, there stood my sweet friend on the front porch of MADAM ANGELINA’S. I got out of my car, clicked LOCK on the fob, and locked eyes with my friend.
+Sure enough, though, there stood my sweet friend on the front porch of MADAM ANGELINA’S. I got out of my car, clicked LOCK on the fob, and locked eyes with my friend.
 Had she been kidnapped?
 Was she going to introduce me to her birth mother?
 I couldn’t read her thoughts, but here we were.

 We entered through the heavy black door of MADAM ANGELINA’S and yes, we pushed our way through an eerie beaded curtain.
 Smoke hung heavy and eerie in the ante-room, the place where Angie probably did all her psychic connecting.
 Now my girlfriend, then anyway, was a deeply spiritual person who was seeking something, that was obvious.
 She just had no idea what it was.
 I guess she figured that, if anyone would know, a psychic would.

 Back to Madam Angelina.
 She politely asked my friend and me to sit at the table as she readied herself for what was surely to be the performance of a lifetime.
-I tried to sneak a peek under the tablecloth, when she cleared her throat.
+I tried to sneak a peek under the tablecloth when she cleared her throat.
 That meant that I was to stop whatever I was doing and give her my full attention.
-I looked indulgently at my friend, sighed and began tapping my fingers n a wooden box there on the table.
+I looked indulgently at my friend, sighed, and began tapping my fingers n a wooden box there on the table.
 Stop THAT!
 Mme.
 Angie shrieked at me, snatching the box away from me and placing it on the other side of the table.
-“If I am to read you, you must be still and open” Angie said to me.
+“If I am to read you, you must be still and open,” Angie said to me.
 My smile melted to confusion when she said that I was there to get a reading, not my friend.
 “Now this,” my dad would say, “is a hoss of a different color.”

 My friend and I sat across the table from Madame Angelina (let’s just continue to call her Angie for short), and she explained that we were there to get an initial reading on me, not on my friend, as she had been led to believe.
 I wanted to say that, if she really were a psychic, she should have known that, but I didn’t.
 As I said, my friend is a genuinely sweet person, so I tried to keep an open mind.